sc-ventures/cloudbreak-documentation/docs/common/aws-cred-key.md

 * Your AWS user must have the minimum permissions described in [Create CredentialRole](aws-pre.md#create-credentialrole) as well as the permission to create an IAM role.

-    > If you are using a corporate account and you are unable to obtain these permissions for your AWS user, you must use [role-based authentication](aws-pre.md#option-2-configure-role-based-authentication) instead of key-based authentication.
+If you are unable to obtain these permissions for your AWS user, you must use [role-based authentication](aws-pre.md#option-2-configure-role-based-authentication) instead of key-based authentication.
 If you would like to review both options, refer to [Authentication](aws-pre.md#authentication).

 **Steps**